 There’s another kind of 404, a soft 404.
 It looks like a 404 error in that it displays a page that says it’s an error.
 However, soft 404 error pages don’t return a 404 server header status.
 Instead, soft 404s actually return a 302 temporary redirect and redirect to a friendly error page that returns a 200 “OK” status.
 Customers won’t notice any difference between a real or hard 404 and a soft URL, but search engines will continue to index the bad URL and may continue to show up in search results.

-To determine which server header status a page actually returns, use a tool like Screaming Frog SEO Spider in “list mode.”
+To determine which server header status a page returns, use Screaming Frog SEO Spider in “list mode.”
 That will allow you to paste your URLs, to get a report of their status.
 If the report shows a 404 server header status for your URL, that URL has been properly identified for SEO purposes.
 But if it shows a 302 temporary redirect or a 200 OK, it needs some additional work, even if it’s displaying what looks like an error page.